 \section{Introduction}

+A central problem in population genetics and evolutionary biology is to determine the time until a subset of alleles goes extinct.
+The first time at which only one allele type remains is called the \emph{fixation time}.
+If mutations occur, genetic variation may be maintained, and over time the allele frequencies may reach an equilibrium.
+In this case, we say that the system reaches \emph{stationarity}.

-Random fluctuations in the allele frequencies of a population due to allele-independent random events is a major driver for the loss of variability within populations.
-In this context, it is of importance in population genetics and evolutionary biology to estimate the time until a subset of the alleles go extinct.
-For very large, randomly reproducing populations consisting of individuals that carry one of $(\dtype+1)$ types, the \emph{$(\dtype+1)$-type $\Lambda$-Wright-Fisher process} can serve as a formal mathematical modeling framework.
-It is a jump-diffusion process on the $d$-dimensional simplex.
-The only parameter is a measure~$\Lambda$ on $[0,1]$ that codes the offspring sizes in reproduction events.
-Without any deterministic drift term, all but one type eventually die out.
-The first time there is only one type left is called the \emph{fixation time}.
+For very large, randomly reproducing populations comprising individuals that carry one of $(\dtype+1)$ allelic types, the \emph{$(\dtype+1)$-type $\Lambda$-Wright-Fisher process} with parent-independent mutation can serve as a formal mathematical modeling framework.
+This is a jump-diffusion process on the $d$-dimensional simplex that is characterized by three parameters: a measure~$\Lambda$ on $[0,1]$, which encodes the distribution of offspring sizes in reproduction events; a non-negative real number~$\theta$, which specifies the total mutation rate; and a vector $\bnu$ in the $d$-dimensional simplex